DIY: Do-it-Yourself Analysis

 An open-source package of scalable building blocks for data movement tailored to the needs of large-scale parallel analysis workloads

-Installation on Linux, Mac, IBM Blue Gene and Cray X* supercomputers (sorry, Windows):
+Installation on Linux, Mac, IBM and Cray supercomputers (sorry, Windows):

 and follow the instructions in the README file in the top-level directory.
 There is also an instruction manual in the doc directory.